MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 :star: **Recommendation:** If you want to continue charging your customers with payments where SCA is needed, please reintegrate these types of payments to Vipps MobilePay ePayment.

-### 3.2 One-off expiration period when it's with new agreement
+### 3.2 One-off expiration period

 Similarly, as with agreements, we are aligning the expiration period for one-off payments.
-From Nordic Wallet Launch, the maximum expiration timeout will be 10 minutes.
+From Nordic Wallet Launch, the expiration timeout will be 10 minutes.
 All one-offs with longer expiration time will be expired on Nordic Wallet Launch day.

 :star: **Recommendation:**
 * Flow 1: Create a new Agreement with an initial One-Off Payment.
 Just set the same expiration period subtracting for the one-offs as you set for agreements.
 You can read about changes in agreements [here](https://developer.mobilepay.dk/docs/subscriptions/transition-to-one-platform#11-agreement-request-expiration-period).